Self-Organising Memristive Networks as Physical Learning Systems: SOMNs as dynamical complex systems

-Various methods have been used to obtain an equation of the form (\ref{eq:mfteq}) from eqn.~(\ref{eq:nanojuncnet}).
-At the core of these methods is how the matrix inverse $ (I \pm \chi \Omega_B \mathcal{G})^{-1}$ enters into eqn. (\ref{eq:nanojuncnet}). {This matrix inverse, once expanded, leads to non-linear terms between the variables $g_i$'s, and thus couples the junctions } memory states across the network, and its structure gives rise to feedback and phase transitions.
-The first method is based on random matrix theory averaging of the inverse while keeping fixed row and column sums ~\cite{caravelliscience, Bartolucci2023, Bartolucci2024}.
-Another method involves preserving certain graph-theoretic properties (e.g., number of cycles), leading to orthogonal transformations $\Omega_B' = O \Omega_B O^T$ (with $O$ an orthogonal matrix), enabling exact averaging over transformations via Weingarten calculus~\cite{Caravelli2024, Collins2022}.
-Alternatively, and more brutally in \cite{Caravelli_2023c}, the mean field inverse has been obtained by minimising the Frobenius norm between the exact and the mean field inverse.
-The resulting effective potential shape depends on the voltage, which implies that conductance transitions {between the low and high conductances are controlled by a macroscopic theory.
-When there is only a single minimum, the dynamics of the junction is laminar and the MFT works well numerically.
-However, the devil is in the details.
-Near transition points, e.g. when the effective potential develops multiple minima, the system becomes susceptible to noise, which can be amplified and can induce transitions between these two states (cf. Fig.~\ref{fig:transitions0}b), and a failure of the MFT.
-Depending on the shape of the effective potential, these transitions } can be both of the first or second order (continuous or discontinuous) type, dependent on voltage, in addition to static geometrical effects due to density (cf. Fig.~\ref{fig:transitions0}a).
-Further studies and new techniques \cite{Yao2025} are necessary to understand the behaviour of SOMNs as complex physical systems.
-It is important to stress that mean field theory is not effective near dynamical phase transitions{; as we can see in Fig. \ref{fig:transitions0}b, the match between the dashed blue (MFT) and solid black line (simulations) is poor near the threshold between the laminar and turbulent regime, while it is quite remarkable in the laminar one (inset, subcritical).} {Thus, alternative approaches} (e.g. self-organised criticality~\cite{Bak1996}) are necessary to describe such critical points.
+There are various existing theoretical methods to derive a mean field theory.
+The simplest method for obtaining the mean-field matrix inverse is based on a random matrix theory averaging of the inverse while keeping fixed row and column sums ~\cite{caravelliscience, Bartolucci2023, Bartolucci2024}, corresponding to global information such as the total number of junctions.
+A more involved method allows preserving certain graph-theoretic properties (e.g., number of cycles), and using averages over random orthogonal transformations $\Omega_B' = O \Omega_B O^T$ (with $O$ an orthogonal matrix), enabling exact averaging over transformations via Weingarten calculus~\cite{Caravelli2024, Collins2022}.
+Alternatively, and more brutally in \cite{Caravelli_2023c}, the mean-field inverse has been obtained by minimising the Frobenius norm between the exact and the mean-field inverse.
+The resulting effective potential shape depends on the voltage, which implies that conductance transitions between the low and high conductances are controlled by a macroscopic theory.
+When there is only a single minimum, the dynamics of the junction is laminar {(a relaxational dynamics with negative Lyapunov exponents)} and the MFT works well numerically.
+However, near transition points, e.g. when the effective potential develops multiple minima, the system becomes susceptible to noise, which can be amplified and can induce transitions between these two states and a failure of the MFT, as shown in Fig.~\ref{fig:transitions0}(b).

+In the transition regime, the Lyapunov exponent associated with the state trajectories becomes positive, implying a turbulent or possibly transiently chaotic regime \cite{tchaos}.
+As MFT is not effective near dynamical transitions, alternative approaches (e.g. self-organised criticality~\cite{Bak1996}) and new techniques \cite{Yao2025} are needed to better understand the emergent behaviour of SOMNs near these critical regimes.